Multimedia Class Scheduler Service

 MMCSS is used by the multimedia applications in Windows Vista, including Windows Media Player and Windows Media Center to provide glitch-free audio playback.

+If a multimedia application invokes MMCSS, it can decreases WASAPI shared or DirectSound latency, but CPU usage may increases, and sample rate conversion quality may decreases.

 Problems

 This service has been implicated in poor networking performance while multimedia is playing.
 In response to this, Microsoft has included a configurable option in Windows Vista Service Pack 1 and later where users can specify the network throttling index value for the Multimedia Class Scheduling Service so that network performance and audio/video playback quality can be balanced according to how users configure it.